oweitman/ioBroker.mytime/README.md

 Additional to add a timerule, you can add a timerule to exclude time events, to add single time events and also to exclude single time events.

+In addition to the functionality of rrule, dynamically calculated times for the various sun and moon phases can now also be calculated.
+This calculation only occurs if the time interval is at least daily (not hourly or minutely).

+##### Sun based time events

+- astronomicalDawn
+- amateurDawn
+- nauticalDawn
+- blueHourDawnStart
+- civilDawn
+- blueHourDawnEnd
+- goldenHourDawnStart
+- sunriseStart
+- sunriseEnd
+- goldenHourDawnEnd
+- solarNoon
+- goldenHourDuskStart
+- sunsetStart
+- sunsetEnd
+- goldenHourDuskEnd
+- blueHourDuskStart
+- civilDusk
+- blueHourDuskEnd
+- nauticalDusk
+- amateurDusk
+- astronomicalDusk
+- nadir

+##### Moon based time events

+- moonrise
+- moonhigh
+- moonset

 ### Usage

 #### Usage of Timeseries